 Andy was running as fast as he could, trying to get away from what he just saw.
 He looked around for an exit, but the mall so had so many turns that he couldn't find any exits.
 He heard someone coming, and ran into the video arcade as Ace and Walker rushed by.

-Andy backed up and wound up almost falling onto the ski-ball game.
+Andy backed up and wound up almost falling on the ski-ball game.
 Ace and Walker came back by and saw him.